Early to Mid Primary Australian Curriculum Aligned Physical Kit + Digital Download

 Grounded in the Story Grammar model

-Story Talk 2 is built on the Story Grammar model described by Stein and Glenn (1979), a well-established framework for understanding and teaching narrative structure.
+Story Talk 2 is built on a well-established framework for understanding and teaching narrative structure.
 Research consistently shows a strong relationship between oral language development and subsequent literacy development in both reading and writing.

 The original Story Talk was released by speech pathologists Elizabeth Love and Sue Reilly in 2006.
-Story Talk 2 is the updated edition with new story-stimulating images, current research links and downloadable digital resources.
+Story Talk 2 is the updated edition with more activities and more story-stimulating images, current research links and downloadable digital resources.

 What's included